mwalter/GUCoach/README.md

 GUCoach manages and visualises your team players and team development.

 ## Technologies used ##
-Java, JavaFX 2, Spring, JPA 2 (Hibernate), H2 embedded database.
+Java, JavaFX, Spring, JPA (Hibernate), H2 embedded database.

 ## Planned functionality ##
 * show all player information in a table view